Noorhantarek/nhs-gp-appointmnets-T-SQL-Mastery-bootcamp/README.md

 * NHS Open Data

 ---
+## Next Steps

+I plan to extend the project by exploring:

+Rewriting the analysis using CTEs
+Comparing DNA trends between GP practices Parameterising GP practice selection

 *This repository is a learning and portfolio project developed from work completed during the T-SQL Mastery Bootcamp.*
+---